| February 2008 - Dealing with "Problem" Employees

 path and will go on to fully develop in the job.
 However, if left alone,

 they may be heading down a path that eventually will get them in trouble.
+If the employee cannot be coached early on toward your desired goals, let

 them go.
 Employee issues are like bad apples - they will contaminate your